-Materiality - the basis for our
+Materiality - the basis for our sustainability framework

-sustainability framework - For the Better - to ensure we address the topics of greatest importance to Electrolux and our stakeholders.
+Our materiality topics formed the basis for the Group's sustainability framework - For the Better - to ensure we address the topics of greatest importance to Electrolux and our stakeholders.
 For the Better includes nine Promises and a climate target, which reflect how we can maximize our contribution to society and are annually reviewed and refined.